seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 gets the love of Gonzago's wife.

 **OPHELIA**
-The king rises.
+The king rises. /

 **HAMLET**
-What, frighted with false fire!
+/ What, frighted with false fire!

 **QUEEN GERTRUDE**
-How fares my lord?
+How fares my lord? /

 **LORD POLONIUS**
-Give o'er the play.
+/ Give o'er the play.

 **KING CLAUDIUS**
-Give me some light: away!
+Give me some light: away! /

 **All**
-Lights, lights, lights!
+/ Lights, lights, lights!

 *Exeunt all but HAMLET and HORATIO*

 **HAMLET**
+*\[Recites]*
 Why, let the stricken deer go weep,
 The hart ungalled play;
 For some must watch, while some must sleep:
 So runs the world away.

 Would not this, sir, and a forest of feathers-- if
 the rest of my fortunes turn Turk with me--with two
 Provincial roses on my razed shoes, get me a
 fellowship in a cry of players, sir?

 **HORATIO**
-Half a share.
+Half a share. /

 **HAMLET**
-A whole one, I.
+/ A whole one, I.
 For thou dost know, O Damon dear,
 This realm dismantled was
 Of Jove himself; and now reigns here
-A very, very--pajock.
+A very, very--pajock. /

 **HORATIO**
-You might have rhymed.
+/ You might have rhymed.

 **HAMLET**
 O good Horatio, I'll take the ghost's word for a